 In the past, Diane Richwine prepared the articles and Gloria and Thalia composed the newsletter on Gloria's Mac.
 When Diane's time became taken up with planning the Cotillion, Cindy took over as editor.
+The January/February as editor.
 The January/February newsletter was only rough copy in mid-December when Gloria was taken ill and hospitalized.